AlainParadis/ad/portfolio-requirements.md

 			Submitting Your Portfolio
 		</h3>
 		<p>
 			To ensure that your portfolio is considered for admission to the Graphic Design Program, please follow these guidelines carefully.
-Your submission must be a single PDF file, labeled as "Lastname,Firstname,Portfolio".
+Your submission must be a single PDF file, labeled as "Lastname,Firstname, Portfolio".
 This file should be emailed to <a href="mailto:design@algonquincollege.com?subject=Graphic%20Design%20Portfolio&amp;body=Name:%20%0D%0AEmail:%20%0D%0ATel:%20%0D%0AStudent%20Number:%20%0D%0A">design@algonquincollege.com</a>.
 It must include your name, email address, telephone number, and student number.
 If your PDF file exceeds 10MB, please use a cloud service such as Google Drive, iCloud, or Dropbox to send us a link to the file.
 Please note that submissions that do not adhere to this format will not be considered.
 		</p>
 		<h3>
 			Written Response